-The following is the basic pattern of visitors.
-It takes place on the property bags and property companion objects.
+The following is the fundamental flow of visitation, which happens on the property bags and their companion objects:

 You can use the following approaches to create your visitors to get properties: